WAeUP/kofa-vagrant/README.rst

   $ cd kofa-vagrant
   $ vagrant up

-This will fetch complete vagrant_ images (several hundreds MB per box) if you do not have stored them locally already.
+When run for the first time on a system, this will fetch complete vagrant_ images (several hundreds MB per box).

 The machines will be provisioned using ansible_ (and a little shell script preparing the ground for ansible).
 This might take a considerable amount of